 - The property wasn't habitable.
 One of your key landlord responsibilities is to ensure your property is fit for occupation.
 Rodent infestation, mold growth, and lack of a working heating and cooling system are all examples of egregious violations to the habitability laws.

 - The eviction is a retaliatory act.
 Tenants do have rights, such as the right to form or join a tenant's union.
 They also have a right to complain about unsafe, unsanitary, or indecent conditions to the landlord.
 It would, therefore, be illegal for you to evict them for exercising any of these rights.

 - You failed to follow the laid down eviction procedure.
 When evicting a tenant, you must follow all the legal procedures meticulously.

 - You tried to evict the tenant using "self-help" methods.
 It's only a court proceeding that can remove a tenant from their rented premises.
 (N.C.
 Gen. Stat. § 42-25.6.).

 If the judge rules in your favor, the court will award you a "Judgment Possession."
 This basically gives the possession of the property back to you.
 If the tenant chooses to appeal the judgment, they will have 10 days to do so.

 At this point, you may also want to file a Writ of Possession.
 This will give the county sheriff the authority to remove the tenant out of the premises.

-Still have some more questions?
-If you do, TE Johnson & Sons can help.
+Still have some more questions about property management and evictions?
+A lot of North Carolina landlords do!
+If you're one of them, TE Johnson & Sons can help.
 We are an experienced property management company serving Winston-Salem property owners.